 In October 2009, we employed one of our existing directors, Mr. Schara, to serve as our President and Chief Executive Officer.
 In connection with his employment the Company issued 750,000 options as described in Note 9 to our consolidated financial statements contained in Item 8 of this Annual Report.
 Subsequent to 2012, those options were canceled and reissued under the same terms, except the life of the new options is now 6 years and 8 months, effectively resulting in a total option life of 10 years, similar to the lives of options granted to other officers and directors.
 In 2012, similar to 2010, the Chief Executive Officer elected to defer a portion of his salary until we are successful in securing financing sufficient to fund future operations.
-At December 31, 2013 a total of \$115,000 of deferred salary has been accrued and included in payable to related parties, with \$85,000 paid subsequent to the quarter end.
+At December 31, 2013 a total of \$115,000 of deferred salary had been accrued and included in payable to related parties, which was paid during the year-ended December 31, 2014.
 Additionally, Mr. Schara paid corporate expenses during 2012 totaling \$21,000 with his personal credit card, constituting interest-bearing loans to the Company, which was paid during the year-ended December 31, 2013.

-At December 31, 2013, \$17,556 has been accrued for fees due to Mr. Sharp, the Company's Chief Financial Officer for services performed in 2013 with \$11,000 paid subsequent to the year ended December 31, 2013.
+At December 31, 2014, \$4,969 has been accrued for fees due to Mr. Sharp, the Company's Chief Financial Officer for services performed in 2014.

-A total of \$65,900 has been accrued for directors and related party consultants, of which \$47,200 was accrued during the year ended December 31, 2013.
+A total of \$68,690 has been accrued for directors and related party consultants, of which \$21,490 was accrued during the year ended December 31, 2014.